 New Jersey law permits people to refuse a vaccine for medical or religious reasons.
 The University Health Center website has set up a process for students to file a request for exemption for medical or religious reasons.
-You will find exemption forms and more information on the University Health Center’s immunizations page.
+Exemptions needed to be submitted by Sunday, August 1, 2021.
+For more information, see the University Health Center’s immunizations page.

 Could a third party that accepts a student for an internship, practicum or clinical rotation still require the student to be immunized against COVID-19 and other diseases?